-See Also: "Setting Up the IBM z/OS Platform in Oracle Studio" on page 2-1.
+See Also: Setting Up Run-Time User Access to the IBM z/OS Platform on page 2-4.

 Action: Ensure that the daemon is started from an APF-authorized account that is allowed to check for system user names and passwords.